viters/docs/cloud/projects.md

 - [Load Balancing](/cloud/glossary#load-balancing) — One Active Node.
 - **Starting Template** — Create an Empty Project or a Demo Project with dummy data.

-Note that [Auto-Scaling](/cloud/glossary#auto-scaling)is not available with the Community tier.
+Note that [Auto-Scaling](/cloud/glossary#auto-scaling) is not available with the Community tier.

 To create a Community Project: